HR’s Guide to Pregnancy and Reasonable Accommodation

 It’s not easy being an expectant mother and working full-time.
 Having to take time off for prenatal care, physical discomfort, and fatigue can all affect a woman’s ability to work.
 Still, many women work far into their pregnancies with great success thanks to the help and understanding of their company.
 While many companies try to make expectant mothers more comfortable at work, pregnancy discrimination is still rampant in the modern workplace.
 Between 2010 and 2017, the Equal Employment Opportunity Commission (EEOC) received over 28,000 pregnancy discrimination charges.

-While the Pregnancy Discrimination Act (PDA) and a few other federal laws protect pregnant women in the workplace, there’s still some gray area around how far businesses have to go to reasonably accommodate pregnant workers.
+While the Pregnancy Discrimination Act (PDA) and a few other federal laws protect pregnant women in the workplace, there’s still some gray area around how far businesses have to go to offer compliant benefits that reasonably accommodate pregnant workers.
 Here’s your guide to navigating workplace pregnancy laws and supporting employees.

 The Pregnancy Discrimination Act